UsabilityEngineering/DebtSupervisor/README.md

 # Debt Supervisor

-With all the bills and transactions everyone has, we intend to make a website that will help you keep track of your spending and help you save money.
+With all the bills and transactions people have to pay, we intend to make a website that will help people keep track of your spending and help you save money.

 ## UX Team Members